Prompt Engineering Guide

 Tip

-The code for Auto-CoT is open-sourced by Amazon Science and available for further research and implementation on GitHub.
+The code for Auto-CoT is open-sourced by Amazon Science and available for further research and implementation at amazon-science/auto-cot.

 Results of Auto-CoT